 I’m not saying all characters need to be ‘likable’ to be worthwhile.
 I would just like one to be.
 The men, as Hornby men, are stuck in an adolescent limbo characterized by this type of pop-culture obsession.
 The women…are slightly better?
 Put another way: Crime and Punishment’s Raskolnikov is a double axe murderer, and I’d still keep him around.
 Every adult in this book I felt like throttling at some point.

 For me, Hornby is so quintessentially ‘90s that I instinctively place all his novels there, even this one which is set in 2008 and whose technologies did not exist in the ‘90s.
-And things have changed at the very least as much between 2008 and now as they did between the ‘90s and then, in many ways more so.
+And things have changed at the very least as much between 2008 and now as they did between the ‘90s and then.
 Particularly the ways people interact with, and commodify, music.
 (Insert jab at content creators.)
 I suppose it’s for this reason that so much of it rings outdated; there are rom-coms these days concertedly counteracting the tropes of the Love, Actually days.
 The female (and I guess main) protagonist, Annie, has a gay best friend and all.
 Well, ‘best friend’ is a stretch, because nobody in this story has real friends, because they’re all too busy being miserably single or single-feeling to intentionally temper their loneliness with friendship.

 (I’m also of the opinion that Hornby should just drop the b from his name, as only a major catastrophe could stop his characters thinking about sex all. the. time.
 Do you remember how many different things you thought about as a kid?
 And now, in adulthood, most of the content targeted at us—TV, books, jokes—revolves around sex.
 Like we’re supposed to relinquish all our other interests.
 I hate it here.)